Boot Barn (BOOT)

 Boot Barn Net Debt Position

-12. Key Takeaways from Boot Barn’s Q1 Results
+12. Key Takeaways from Boot Barn’s Q4 Results

 We were impressed by how significantly Boot Barn blew past analysts’ EBITDA expectations this quarter.
-On the other hand, its revenue and EPS fell short along with its full-year guidance for both metrics.
-Overall, this was a weaker quarter, but the stock traded up 11.2% to $148 immediately following the results due to the EBITDA beat.
+We were also glad its revenue guidance for next quarter slightly exceeded Wall Street’s estimates.
+On the other hand, its EPS guidance for next quarter slightly missed.
+Overall, this print had some key positives.
+The stock traded up 3.4% to $189.40 immediately after reporting.

 13. Is Now The Time To Buy Boot Barn?